 - Parking is free for visiting guests, removing a barrier of affordability.

 - Medication rounds begin in the late morning to accommodate an AYA’s sleep schedule.

-- A family room down the hall (from our unit) is equipped with an additional kitchen, bathroom, shower, and washer/dryer amenities.
+- A family room down the hall (from our unit) allows additional space for gathering.

 - The unit’s design theme was inspired by the strength, determination, and serenity of a flowing river.
 The ceiling showcases blue curves that symbolize the twists and turns of a patient’s life journey.

 - Balanced rocks, or cairns, are incorporated into our unit theme and represent our patient journeys.
 Mountain climbers wishing to leave evidence of their journey started or built upon an existing cairn next to a trail.
 Our patients can symbolize their personal cancer journey by signing an adhesive rock and placing it on their wall when they leave so that AYAs who are admitted behind them know they are not alone.